Dinimar-Fishboi/Professional-README-generator/README.md

 ## Contributing

 To contribute to this project, please fork the file; edit as desired and submit a pull request.
-Alternatively if you wish to reach out contact me directly my info is below 
+Alternatively if you wish to reach out contact us directly our info is below.

 ## Questions